Marika-0/hxtf/README.md

 | `softFail(msg:String, printPos = true)`        | Prompts the standard error stream with the message `msg` and soft fails the Test Case.                                                      |
 | `hardFail(msg:String, printPos = true)`        | Prompts the standard error stream with the message `msg` and hard fails the Test Case.                                                      |

-> A Test Case that has 'soft failed' will not be saved to the cache, but will not explicitly by marked as a failure.
-Soft failures will be overridden by hard failures (a failed assertion results in a hard failures), and a hard failure explicitly marks the test as failed as well as preventing it from being cached.
+> A Test Case that has 'soft failed' will not be saved to the cache, but will also not be explicitly marked as a failure.
+Soft failures will be overridden by hard failures (a failed assertion results in a hard failure), which explicitly mark the test as failed as well as preventing it from being cached.

 `hxtf.TestCase` instances also have a `@:noCompletion var _passed(default, never):Bool` field.
 This field is used to record if the Test Case has hard failed - modify during runtime at your own risk.